 REAL ESTATE LICENSE REQUIREMENTS FOR PASSING THE ILLINOIS REAL ESTATE EXAM

 Note: this page is current as of Wednesday, November 29th, 2023

 With the help of the Chicago Real Estate School, passing the Illinois Real Estate Exam is a goal you CAN accomplish!

-On January 1st, 2018 IDFPR changed their requirements so students are no longer required to take and pass a final course exam.
-Once you complete the classroom course, you have fulfilled all of IDFPR’s requirements and are eligible to take the state licensing exam.
-Students no longer have to pass a course final exam to be eligible for the state licensing exam.
-That being said, Chicago Real Estate School wants to ensure that you are well prepared for the state exam so we still encourage all students to take what used to be our course final exam as a “Sample Exam”.
+Once you complete the course (minimum 15 hours of live instruction and the online quizzes), you have fulfilled all of IDFPR’s requirements and are eligible to take the state licensing exam.
+Students no longer have to pass a course final exam to be eligible for the state licensing exam, but are required to take chapter quizzes and score at least 75% on each.
+We still encourage all students to take what used to be our course final exam as a “Sample Exam”.
 This will allow you to test yourself on how well you know the information.
 The sample exam is offered online and a link is sent out to all students at the end of each course.
 The sample exam contains 125 multiple-choice questions.
 You’ll have 3 ½ hours to complete the test, and a score of 75% is considered passing (results are provided immediately upon completion).

-From the time that you complete your course, you have up to four years to take the state exam for the first time.
-(Naturally, we recommend doing it as SOON as possible – you can take it as soon as two business days after finishing the class).
-The state exam is administered at locations around the Chicago area, 6 days per week, throughout the year.
+From the time that you complete your course, you have up to two years to take and pass the state exam; you can take it as soon as two business days after meeting the course requirements.
+The state exam is administered 6 days per week at locations around the Chicago area, or online 7 days a week throughout the year.
 You’ll be emailed written directions for signing up for the state exam, when you finish your course.
-The whole process is done online – you are emailed a certificate when you pass the class, and your successful completion is reported directly to the State via an online tool.
+The registration process is done online – you are emailed a certificate when you pass the class, and your successful completion is reported directly to the State via an online portal.